-Engineers need to be problem solvers with plenty of creativity and imagination.
-With Sylvan's Engineering courses in Hawaii, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
-Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
-Every week, your child will partner with a friend to build, test and redesign structures, mastering important STEM concepts (science, technology, engineering and math) along the way.
+Engineering demands not only strong problem-solving abilities, but also lots of creativity and imagination.
+There's never been a better time for future engineers to develop these skills — and have a blast doing it — with Sylvan's Engineering courses in Hawaii.
+Kids love to figure out how toys, gadgets and other devices work, so we tailor our sessions to explore real-world challenges in architecture and mechanics.
+Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
 After all, it's so much easier to engage in learning if it happens to be great fun as well!

-Your local Sylvan center in Hawaii has a maximum student-to-teacher ratio of 6:1 — and a maximum class size of 12 students per class —in order to ensure learning is both personal and attentive.
-We also consolidate that one-on-one attention with a varied assortment of collaborative and independent tasks, helping kids stay engaged (and motivated!) with a blend of learning methods that are proven to be effective.▼
+With a maximum student-to-teacher ratio of 6:1 — and no more than 12 students per class — your local Sylvan in Hawaii is where learning gets personal.
+We also combine that one-on-one attention with collaborative activities and self-guided tasks, helping kids stay engaged with a mix of proven learning methods.

 There's no better way to learn engineering concepts than by applying them to real-life challenges.
 That's why we present our students with new LEGO® and K'NEX® building activities every week.
 And they don't only build objects: they also learn how to test them, compete in friendly classroom competitions, and redesign their creations using all the principles they've mastered.
 In other words, you can count on us to engage, support and excite the budding engineer, architect or mechanic in your family — so expect race cars, bridges and other stimulating projects to become the main topic of conversation during your car rides together!

 Creativity is a defining feature of our Engineering courses in Hawaii, which also include:

 - Hands as well as minds: Interactive, app-based learning is great, but this program is all about getting hands-on — and learning by doing.